Roll-to-Roll Manufacturing Multilab Collaboration

 Impact of Microporous Layer Roughness on Gas-Diffusion-Electrode-Based Polymer Electrolyte Membrane Fuel Cell Performance, ACS Applied Energy Materials (2019)

-An extensive coordination effort involves five national laboratories and multiple U.S. Department of Energy offices, including primary sponsorship from the Advanced Manufacturing and Industrial Decarbonization Offices.
+An extensive coordination effort involves five national laboratories and multiple U.S. Department of Energy offices, including primary sponsorship from the Industrial Efficiency and Decarbonization Office.
 NREL collaborates with Lawrence Berkeley National Laboratory, Argonne National Laboratory, Oak Ridge National Laboratory, and Sandia National Laboratories to execute this work.